basho/basho_docs/source/languages/en/riak/dev/advanced/strong-consistency.md

 strongly consistent operations are atomic, and operations on a given key are [linearizable](http://en.wikipedia.org/wiki/Linearizability).
-This behavior comes at the expense of availability because a [[quorum|Strong Consistency#Trade-offs]] of primary [[vnodes|Riak Glossary#vnode]] for the portion of the keyspace containing the key included in the client request must be online and reachable from the coordinating vnode of the client request, or the request will fail.
+This behavior comes at the expense of availability because a [[quorum|Strong Consistency#Trade-offs]] of primary [[vnodes|Riak Glossary#vnode]] responsible for the key must be online and reachable or the request will fail.

-This trade-off is necessary for strongly consistent data, but the [choice is now yours](http://en.wikipedia.org/wiki/CAP_theorem) to make.
+This trade-off is unavoidable for strongly consistent data, but the [choice is now yours](http://en.wikipedia.org/wiki/CAP_theorem) to make.

 ## Enabling Strong Consistency